ceford/cefjdemos-data-jdm-help-en/articles/plugins/plugin-options.md

 ## Description

-Plugins Options configuration allows setting of parameters used globally for Plugins.
+The *Plugins: Options* page allows setting of parameters used globally for all Plugins.

 ### Common Elements